 - Where rooflights and solar panels are proposed, they should be positioned on non-prominent roof slopes.
 Roof lights should be minimised in size and number.
-On buildings pre-dating 1920 or those that otherwise contribute to the character of the area, 'conservation' type rooflights should be used and installed flush with the level of the roof covering. - New housing should demonstrate how rainwater and greywater will be stored and reused to reduce demand on mains supplies. - The installation of water butts within new residential developments is encouraged to collect rainwater from roofs and reduce the overall rainwater run off impact of any development.
+On buildings pre-dating 1920 or those that otherwise contribute to the character of the area, 'conservation' type rooflights should be used and installed flush with the level of the roof covering. - New development should demonstrate how rainwater and greywater will be stored and reused to reduce demand on mains supplies. - The installation of water butts within new developments will be required to collect rainwater from roofs and reduce the overall rainwater run off impact of any development.

-Rainwater harvesting - collection and re-use (3)
+Rainwater harvesting - collection and re-use

-- Details of storage of waste should be submitted with all planning applications for new or significantly extended buildings or where a change of use is required. - Where existing buildings are being converted or extended every effort should be made to introduce energy saving measures and new technologies to make the building more efficient and sustainable. - Whenever possible, developments should aim to re-use existing materials or procure reclaimed and recycled materials from local suppliers.
+- Details of storage of waste should be submitted with all planning applications for new or significantly extended buildings or where a change of use is required. - Where existing buildings are being converted or extended every effort should be made to introduce energy saving measures and new technologies to make the building more efficient and sustainable. - Developments should aim to re-use existing materials or procure reclaimed and recycled materials from local suppliers.
 Building materials made from construction and demolition waste are preferred to primary aggregates.
 Many types of construction waste can be used for these purposes including soil, asphalt, concrete, bricks and tiles.
 In conversion schemes roof tiles and slates should be carefully stored and re-used.
-In addition, priority should be given to materials that can be deconstructed and re-used at the end of the building's usable life. - Existing landscape features such as trees, ponds, streams, verges and ditches should be retained where possible.
+In addition, priority should be given to materials that can be deconstructed and re-used at the end of the building's usable life. - Existing landscape features such as trees, ponds, streams, verges and ditches should be retained.
 The creation, maintenance and extension of wildlife corridors will be encouraged.
 All proposed planting should be native species in order to promote biodiversity.

-- Gardens and boundary treatments should be designed to allow the movement of wildlife and provide habitat for local species. - The adoption of swift bricks, bat and owl boxes are encouraged to help provide nesting and roosting spaces or bats and birds. - The use of green roofs and/or living walls is encouraged.
+- Wildlife corridors such as Keys Brook and Mill Brook should be protected and enhanced. - Gardens and boundary treatments should be designed to allow the movement of wildlife and provide habitat for local species. - Swift bricks and bat and owl boxes should be used to help provide nesting and roosting spaces or bats and birds. - The use of green roofs and/or living walls is encouraged.
 These can assist with insulation and summer cooling requirements.
 They can also be readily integrated with solar systems and have even been shown to increase the efficiency of PV cells on hot summer days. - Open spaces should be located within walking distance of residential areas and linked through a series of green networks or corridors.
 Such linkages support a Green Infrastructure approach to development, allowing wildlife to move along corridors to access foraging opportunities and habitats and people to access a range of different recreational facilities. - Street lighting and flood lighting in the open countryside will be discouraged, unless there are over-riding safety reasons for its provision. - New developments, whether residential or commercial, should be accompanied by planned external lighting proposals, including details of proposed lux levels.
 Use should be made of the best available technology to reduce glare and light pollution.
-The use of cut-off lanterns and appropriate design of lighting columns will be encouraged.